chaoskagami/ftpde/README.md

 --------
  * Appears to work well with a variety of clients, including wget, curl, and gftp.
  * Also compiles for most POSIX systems, with additional extensions to allow use in a more serious and secure manner as an actual ftp server for desktop.
 This has been mostly tested on linux, but even mingw might work.
+ * Supports a configuration backend which allows changing some parameter defaults.
+ * Supports user credentials.
  * Supports multiple simultaneous clients.
 The 3DS itself only appears to support enough sockets to perform 4-5 simultaneous data transfers, so it will help if you limit your FTP client to this many parallel requests.
- * *Your own* cutting-edge graphics on 3DS.
+ * Custom graphics on 3DS.
 Defaults are non-flashy, but hey, you can get fancy.

 Reporting issues
 ----------------